pypa/pip/docs/html/development/how-to-triage.rst

 resolved and tested.
 After a bug is triaged, it should be sequenced according to the priority for fixing it.

-For more information please take a look at the following links.
+For more information please take a look at the following.

 * [Bug management/How to triage](https://www.mediawiki.org/wiki/Bug_management/How_to_triage).